dubu-alt/Codyssey1-E1/README.md

 To generate this message, Docker took the following steps:
  1. The Docker client contacted the Docker daemon.
- 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
+ 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.(amd64) ...
- ...

 → 성공! ✅